Evelyyyynnnn/3D-Design-Cornell-University-Campus-Icons-Reimagined/README.md

-# 📐 3D-Project-Design: Cornell University Campus Icons Reimagined
+# 📐 3D Design: Cornell Campus Icons Reimagined

-This project is a **3D restoration and reconstruction of iconic buildings on the Cornell University campus**.
-Combining **Unity-based modeling** with **modern AI-powered 3D platforms**, it showcases the architectural richness of Cornell through interactive visualizations and mesh representations.
+This project is a 3D restoration and reconstruction of iconic buildings on the Cornell University campus.
+Using Unity-based modeling, it showcases Cornell's architectural richness through interactive visualizations and mesh representations.

 ---